Rose McGowan: Views and controversies

 In May 2014, McGowan held a defiant party in support of the Brunei-owned Beverly Hills Hotel, despite a boycott over Brunei's anti-gay laws, which prescribes death by stoning for same-sex activities.
 McGowan explained her stance on the issue thus: "Boycotts only work when they hurt the target's bottom line.
 We are never going to affect the sultan's bottom line.
 He's worth $20 billion!
 This is a vanity project for him.
 It could sit empty for 100 years and he wouldn't even notice.
 But meanwhile, we're hurting all the wonderful, struggling people who work in the hotel.
 I'd like him to see that gays are real people.
 I think that's the only thing that would change his mind, not a boycott."

 In November 2014, while discussing misogyny and sexism on Bret Easton Ellis' podcast, McGowan criticized the gay community for not doing more to help the cause of women's rights, saying, "I see now, basically, people who've fought for the right to stand on top of a float wearing an orange speedo and take molly.
 And, I see no help, and I see no paying it forward, and I have a huge problem with that.
 There are so many things to help and do, and I see no extending of a hand outside of the gay community to another community.
 And that's a problem for me."
 McGowan also stated, "Gays are as misogynistic as straight men, if not more so.
 I have an indictment of the gay community right now.
 I'm actually really upset with them."
-The characterization of LGBT rights activism being centered on drug use and wearing revealing clothing in public was criticized as homophobic or transphobic.
+The characterization of LGBT rights activism being centered on drug use and wearing revealing clothing in public was criticized as homophobic.
 She later apologized for generalizing gay men as misogynistic, but defended the rest of her comments.
 She explained that "I do expect more from a group of people that understands discrimination. … What I want is for gay rights activists to help other disenfranchised groups.
 These activists are experts while so many other groups flounder.
 It’s time to share the wealth and knowledge".